 In the furniture industry especially, it can be difficult to establish a positive brand perception if you cannot visually showcase your furniture products online in a manner that offers value and fulfills consumer expectations.
-Thankfully, technology today does allow for brands to stand out online (with quality images and video) using ImageScripting technology that permits you to go-to-market quickly and cost effectively.
+Thankfully, technology today does allow for brands to stand out online (with quality images and video) using ImageScripting technology that permits you to go to market quickly and cost-effectively.

 You might also like: "How to make a marketing strategy for your furniture business"

 Here's a video that showcases every possible combination of Dauphin's chair.
 Once your furniture products have gone through our ImageScripting process, you'll be able to reuse the models for making video material, like this one, making sure that you can always keep building on your current marketing assets and make new variations or create other type of assets from your initial foundation of models.
-Unlike traditional photoshoots where you only have the one shoot to get it right.
-With 3D visualization you always have the option to change the lighting, colors, textures, and scenes as well as leveraging the synergies that make it possible to create video of the exact same models.
+Unlike traditional photoshoots where you only have one shoot to get it right.
+With 3D visualization, you always have the option to change the lighting, colors, textures, and scenes as well as leveraging the synergies that make it possible to create video of the exact same models.

 6. Consumers' need for inspiration, guidance, and education